adamsilver/fdpb/03-book-a-flight.md

 };
 ```

-If the user types nothing or if the user types an exact match, pressing Down will populate the menu with every option and move focus to the first option.
-Otherwise, the menu is populated with the matching options, and again, the first option is focused.
+If the user presses Down without having typed anything, the menu will populate with every available option, and focus to the first menu option.
+The same thing will happen if the user types an exact match.
+Otherwise, the menu will populate with options that match (if any), and again will focus the first menu option.
+Both paths end by calling the `highlightOption()` method, which we'll look at in detail later.

-We'll look at the `highlightOption()` method shortly.

 #### Scrolling The Menu

-We want to make sure the menu is visible within the viewport and doesn't get cut off even if the menu contains hundreds of options, much like a standard select box would do.
+As mentioned earlier, the menu may contain hundreds of options.
+To ensure the menu stays visible within the viewport, we need to apply three CSS properties like this:

 ```CSS
 .autocomplete [role=listbox] {